hazelcast/hazelcast-reference-manual/src/HotRestartPersistence.md

 ### Partial Start

-When one or more members fail to start or have incorrect Hot Restart data (stale or corrupted data) or fail to load their Hot Restart data, cluster will become incomplete and restart mechanism can not proceed.
+When one or more members fail to start or have incorrect Hot Restart data (stale or corrupted data) or fail to load their Hot Restart data, cluster will become incomplete and restart mechanism cannot proceed.
 One solution is to use [Force Start](#force-start) and make a fresh start with existing members.
 Another solution is to do a partial start.

-Partial start means, cluster will start with an incomplete member set.
-Data belonging to those members missing will be assumed lost and Hazelcast will try to recover missing data using restored backups.
-For example, if you have minimum 2 backups configured for all maps and caches, then a partial start up to 2 missing members will be safe against data loss.
-If there are more than 2 missing members or there are maps/caches with less than 2 backups then data loss is expected.
+Partial start means that the cluster will start with an incomplete member set.
+Data belonging to those missing members will be assumed lost and Hazelcast will try to recover missing data using the restored backups.
+For example, if you have minimum two backups configured for all maps and caches, then a partial start up to two missing members will be safe against data loss.
+If there are more than two missing members or there are maps/caches with less than two backups, then data loss is expected.

 Partial start is controlled by `cluster-data-recovery-policy` configuration parameter and is not allowed by default.
-To enable partial start, one of `PARTIAL_RECOVERY_MOST_RECENT` or `PARTIAL_RECOVERY_MOST_COMPLETE` should be set.
-For details see [Configuring Hot Restart](#configuring-hot-restart).
+To enable partial start, one of the configuration values `PARTIAL_RECOVERY_MOST_RECENT` or `PARTIAL_RECOVERY_MOST_COMPLETE` should be set.
+Please see [Configuring Hot Restart section](#configuring-hot-restart) for details.

 When partial start is enabled, Hazelcast can perform a partial start automatically or manually in case of some members are unable to restart successfully.
-Automatic partial start happens when some members are fail to start and join cluster in `validation-timeout-seconds`.
+Automatic partial start happens when some members fail to start and join cluster in `validation-timeout-seconds`.
 After timeout, Hot Restart chooses to perform partial start with existing members.
-During validation phase, partial start can be requested manually using the Management Center, REST API and cluster management scripts before `validation-timeout-seconds` passes.
+During the validation phase, partial start can be requested manually using the Management Center, REST API and cluster management scripts before `validation-timeout-seconds` passes.

 Please refer to the [Hot Restart functionality](#hot-restart) of the Management Center section to learn how you can perform a partial restart using the Management Center.

-Other situation to decide to do partial start is failures during data load phase.
+Other situation to decide to perform a partial start is the failures during data loading phase.
 If one or more members fail while loading Hot Restart data, Hazelcast automatically performs a partial start with members successfully restored Hot Restart data.

-Selection of members to perform partial start among live members is done according to defined `cluster-data-recovery-policy`.
+Selection of members to perform partial start among live members is done according to the defined `cluster-data-recovery-policy`.
 Excluded members are instructed to perform [force start](#force-start), they are only allowed to join cluster only when they clean their Hot Restart data and make a fresh start.

 ### Configuring Hot Restart